 Standards issued but not yet effective up to the date of issuance of the Fund's financial statements are listed below.
 The TID intends to adopt these standards when they become effective.
 Except as otherwise indicated, the TID does not expect the adoption of these standards to have significant impact on the Fund's financial statements.

-Effective beginning on or after January 1, 2024
+Effective January 1, 2025

-• Amendments to PAS 1, Classification of Liabilities as Current or Non-current
+• Amendments to PAS 21, Lack of exchangeability